I Tried Wendy's Entire Breakfast Menu & the Best Item Was Sweet and Savory

 Protein: 8 g

 This is not a drill.
 As of Feb.
-26, Wendy's has added another sweet treat to its breakfast menu in collaboration with none other than the king of cinnamon baked goods itself, Cinnabon.
+26, Wendy's has another sweet treat on the breakfast menu in collaboration with none other than the king of cinnamon baked goods itself, Cinnabon.
 Made up of cinnamon and brown sugar-coated dough and topped with that mouthwatering cream cheese frosting, the Cinnabon Pull-Apart is more of a dessert than a breakfast food.
 But I'm willing to turn a blind eye to that minor detail.
 It cost $3.69—less than expected—and I was beyond excited to dig in.

 The look: Nuggets of dough all form together, reminding me of monkey bread.
 This conglomeration allows cinnamon sugar to be more evenly distributed and melted frosting to seep into every open crevice.